Louiseykat/LOUKRI326_PTO2309_GroupC_LouiseKriek_ITW_FIinal_Digital_Resume/README.md

 ## Languages

 This resumé is written in HTML and styled with CSS in Visual Studio Code.
+Initial instructions were provided by codespace.co.za

 ## Usage